-International students must pass the SPEAK test prior to working as a GA.
+International students must pass the Oral Proficiency Assessment (OPA) prior to working as a GTA.
 State law and university policy requires that all TAs satisfy an English proficiency requirement.
-Additional information is available at esl.ohio-state.edu/SEP/Testing/Desc.html.
+Additional information is available at https://esl.ehe.osu.edu/home/testing/spoken-english/.
 The department will cover the test fee and international students are encouraged to take these tests as soon as possible in their graduate careers.

 GAs are expected to hold no other compensated positions either on campus or outside the university without prior approval by the DGS and the Graduate School, and to be available for work throughout each of the semesters of appointment unless a written request for an exception is approved by the faculty to whom they are assigned and the chair.
 Students who want to teach at another academic institution while being compensated as a GA must get prior approval by the DGS and the Graduate School well in advance of the appointment.